-Growing up I never received formal sex education.
-I had conversations with my mom about my body, and relationships, and sexual activity.
-But we never went much deeper than the surface.
-What I’ve learned since then, is that Black sex education matters.
-And sex education for Black people needs to go so much deeper than the surface.
+Growing up I never received a formal sex education.
+I had conversations with my mom about my body, relationships, and sexual activity—but we never went much deeper than the surface.
+What I’ve learned since then though, is that Black sex education is different.
+Sex education for Black people needs to go so much deeper than the surface.
+And it matters.

 As a young child, I was told so often that I shouldn’t wear something because it was too revealing.
 There were things that made me look too sexy, or too grown, that my white friends could wear with no problem.

 The sexualization of Black bodies starts at a young age and we carry that with us throughout our lives.
 It stems from the days of slavery in this country.
 Black women were viewed as jezebels, Black men as bulls, and both were threatening to white people.
 The objectification with which our bodies were viewed is evident even in today’s society.
 It is a concept that has become ingrained within our culture.
 Sex education can change the way we, as Black people, view sexualization and how we negatively perpetuate it.

 I have tried nearly every form of birth control, because I was not thoroughly educated about it.
 Birth control is such a huge part of sex education, but because of systemic racism and prejudice in the medical field, Black people are not always given the same options as others.
 Some doctors hold beliefs that poor, Black people shouldn’t continue having children.
 So they encourage LARCs (long-acting reversible contraception) rather than short term birth control options.

 In the past, Black women were sterilized against their will, without consent, to keep them from having more children.
 Sex education will offer Black people the opportunity to learn all their options and make informed choices rather than being forced whatever their doctor feels is right.